Experimenting with intakes

 Solution

-A guided quiz experience that asked users a small number of targeted questions and surfaced personalized course recommendations based on responses.
+Ultimately, we created a 2 minute guided quiz that prompted users a small number of targeted questions to surface personalized course recommendations.

 The design emphasized: